Abdullah527382/comp9313/project1/README.md

 20211224,online shopping rise due coronavirus 20211229,china close encounters elon musks

-1. Find the TF-IDF for woman given the data source:
+1. Find the TF-IDF for 'woman' given the data source:
-2. Find the TF-IDF for shopping given the data source:
+2. Find the TF-IDF for 'shopping' given the data source:

 ```
 1.